o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 gRPC has been chosen from OpenTelemetry for performance, tooling and specification reason.

-[Protobuf](https://protobuf.dev/) (protocol buffer 3) is a specification and toolchain to make message service and client/backend.
+[Protobuf](https://protobuf.dev/) (protocol buffer 3) is a specification and toolchain to make message, service and client/backend.

 An excellent medium post explains this perfectly why json and REST would not be a good choice over gRPC : https://medium.com/data-science-community-srm/json-is-incredibly-slow-heres-what-s-faster-ca35d5aaf9e8